World War II

 The B-29 was accellerated into production with insufficient time to test and correct problems.
 To lighten weight, the engines had magnesium parts and added a second row of pistons that could not be sufficiently cooled.
 Upper cyliners had to be changed every 25 hours (400 hrs by end of war).
 If an overheated engine caught fire, the crew had 90 seconds to bailout before the wing burned through.
 The planes were assembled by massive numbers of people with no experience.

 threatened, so the air fields were well inland; only southern Japan could be reached.
-92 planes left Indian bases to relay fields in China, then Japan, 47 planes bombed the primary target 13June44 with one bomb hit.
-Theater commands demanded that locally important targets be hit.
-The XXth AF transferred to Tinian 1Apr'45.
+92 planes left Indian bases to relay fields in China, then to Japan, 47 planes bombed the primary target 13June44 with one bomb hit.
+Theater commands demanded that B-29s be used to hit locally important targets.
+The XXth Air Force transferred to Tinian 1Apr'45.

 Adm Nimitz had been told to bypass islands so as to occupy the Marianna's soonest.